-Two of Security Systems Reviews’s staff purchased a system for their home and want to share their first-hand experience:
+Two members of our team purchased a system for their home and want to share their first-hand experience:

 Setting up SimpliSafe was a breeze!
 The stickies were pre-applied, and removing a tag activated the battery and made it immediately recognizable by the hub.
 Even more helpful — the stickies are applied in a way that allows for easy removal.
 You can pull down, and the sensor comes off without leaving residue on the wall.
 Great for re-positioning, and they included extra stickies for this purpose.

-SimpliSafe came out with a new equipment design in 2018, and their app and website got a facelift.
+SimpliSafe doesn’t release new equipment as often as some competitors, but recently, their app and website got a facelift.
 The new SimpliSafe is more modern and sleek looking.
-And while they finally introduced the long-awaited indoor camera, we’re still waiting on an outdoor camera option, home automation features and more robust features in the app and website.
+And while it took some time, they finally offer robust camera support with an indoor, outdoor, as well as video doorbell option.
+Not to mention home automation features and upgrades to the app and website.

 See the key differences between SimpliSafe and other leading home security companies.

-- SimpliSafe has 6 monitoring stations and uses cellular monitoring with broadband as a backup, while Abode has 1 monitoring station and uses broadband with cellular as a backup.
+- SimpliSafe has 6 monitoring stations and uses cellular monitoring with broadband as a backup, while Abode has only one monitoring station and uses broadband with cellular as a backup.

 - SimpliSafe’s panel has 24-hour battery backup; Abode’s is only 6 to 7 hours.